U.S. sanctions on Venezuela would reroute crude, leave refiners short

 Sanctions could also include U.S. exports of petroleum products to Venezuela, used for blending with Venezuelan heavy crude.

-(Reporting by Devika Krishna Kumar, Collin Eaton and Stephanie Kelly; additional reporting by Jarrett Renshaw and Luc Cohen; graphics by Stephanie Kelly; Writing by David Gaffen; Editing by Richard Chang)
+(Reporting by Devika Krishna Kumar, Collin Eaton and Stephanie Kelly; additional reporting by Jarrett Renshaw and Luc Cohen; graphics by Stephanie Kelly; writing by David Gaffen; editing by Richard Chang and Leslie Adler)

 By Devika Krishna Kumar and Collin Eaton